 Staff Prep 21: Postgres MVCC — Multi-Version Concurrency Under the Hood

 Back to Part 20: API Design at Scale.
-MVCC (Multi-Version Concurrency Control) is Postgres's most important concurrency mechanism.
+MVCC (Multi-Version Concurrency Control) is the most important concurrency mechanism in Postgres.
 It is why readers and writers do not block each other.
-It is also why VACUUM exists and why dead tuples accumulate.
-Understanding MVCC at the implementation level is what separates a Senior from a Staff Postgres engineer.
+It is also why VACUUM exists and why your tables bloat when you ignore autovacuum tuning.
+Most Senior engineers I interview can define MVCC.
+Few can tell me what xmin actually contains, and that gap is usually where the interesting questions live.

 What MVCC is and why it exists

 Traditional locking systems block reads when a write is in progress.
-Postgres avoids this entirely through versioning: instead of updating a row in place, Postgres creates a new version of the row and marks the old version as dead.
-Readers see the version that was current when their transaction started — regardless of any concurrent writes.
+Postgres sidesteps this through versioning.
+Instead of updating a row in place, it writes a new version and marks the old one as dead.
+Readers see whatever version was current when their transaction started, regardless of concurrent writes.

-Result: reads never block writes, writes never block reads.
-This is the foundation of Postgres's concurrency performance.
+The net effect: reads never block writes, writes never block reads.
+That is the whole foundation of Postgres's concurrency story, and everything else (VACUUM, bloat, wraparound) is the bill you pay for it.

 Xmin, xmax: the visibility system